René de Nebesky-Wojkowitz: Biography

-Cause(s) of Death
+Cause(s) of death

 According to de Jong, René de Nebesky-Wojkowitz died of pneumonia.
-However, his cause of death has been almost completely eclipsed by how tragically young he was when he succumbed.
+However, his cause of death has been almost completely eclipsed by how young he was when he succumbed.
 Because of this, an urban legend of sorts has come to surround Nebesky-Wojkowitz's death, with many members of the Tibetan Buddhist community believing that his death was actually brought on by the wrath of the very protector deities he studied so assiduously.
 In his critique of Tibetan shamanism, scholar Zeff Bjerken describes his own personal experience with this widespread belief: